 Established MSRB rules govern the qualification, classification, disqualification, disciplinary actions and related professional requirements for municipal securities brokers and dealers, which include securities firms and banks.
-In order to engage in municipal securities activities, dealers must also be registered with the MSRB and the Securities and Exchange Commission.
-Dealers that are municipal advisors must indicate this during the registration process.
-The associated persons of a dealer are classified by their activities.
+Effective April 27, 2015, amended MSRB Rule G-3 creates professional qualification standards for municipal advisors.
+In order to engage in municipal securities activities or municipal advisory activities, firms must also be registered with the MSRB and the Securities and Exchange Commission.

 The MSRB classifies municipal securities professionals into five groups based on their function.